How to Cook Rice Noodles

 Soaking Rice Noodles in Lukewarm Water

-Rice noodles can also be softened in lukewarm water, which will take about 30 to 60 minutes.
-Again, depending on whether you plan on continuing to cook them in a stir fry or other dish, you may want to take them out and rise them while they are still firm, but pliable.
+Rice noodles can also be softened in lukewarm water, even room temperature water, which will take about 30 to 60 minutes.
+Again, depending on whether you plan on continuing to cook them in a stir-fry or other dish, you may want to take them out while they are still firm but pliable.
 If you want to refresh the water with warmer water along the way, the softening will go faster.

 Glass bowl full of water and rice noodles.

-After softening the noodles, they need to be kept moist or they will harden.
-Leave them in the water bath, or cover them with a damp towel if you are not going to use them right away.
-Or, you can keep softened rice noodles in a container filled with water in the fridge for up to 2 days, then drain and proceed with the recipe.
+After softening the rice noodles, they need to be kept moist, or they will harden.
+Leave them in the water bath or cover them with a damp towel if you’re not going to use them right away.
+Or, you can keep softened rice noodles in a container filled with water in the fridge for up to 2 days, drain them, and proceed with the recipe.

-Rice noodles are too hard when they are not soaked or boiled for long enough before adding them to a recipe.
-You can soak them in hot or warm water for longer to make them more pliable.
+Rice noodles become too hard when they are not soaked or boiled long enough before adding them to a recipe.
+You can soak them in hot or warm water a bit longer to make them more pliable.

-Chances are you over-soaked or overcooked them – it happens to the best of us!
-This will cause them to become too soft, and probably clump together.
-Once rice noodles become gummy and tangled it’s very hard to separate them, so err on the side of al dente and use your tongs to move them around often.
+If your rice noodles are mushy, chances are that you over-soaked or overcooked them — it happens to the best of us!
+This will cause them to become too soft and probably clump together.
+Once rice noodles become gummy and tangled, it’s very hard to separate them, so err on the side of al dente and use your tongs to move them around often.

 Pin this now to find it later